jeremiemartinez/jeremiemartinez.github.com/_posts/2016-02-16-unit-tests.md

 This is just an example but this schema can be extended since the API offers much more items available.
 You can see what is possible from the following documentation: [Metadata](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html).
 For instance, you could also compare references or indexes.
 Once again, apply what suits best to your app.

 Database migration is very important and unfortunately it is often a source of bugs.
-This unit test will help you making sure your migration work and you can therefore upgrade safely.
+This unit test will help you making sure your migration works and you can therefore upgrade safely.

 ## Conclusion

-These unit tests are just examples, however I hope this article showed you that a lot can be achieve thanks to unit tests.
+These unit tests are just examples, however I hope this article showed you that a lot can be achieved with them.
 To reach continuous delivery, knowing you are safe about database migration, permissions or SharedPreferences is a huge advantage.